Sogand4/Cross-Border-Health-Analytics/privacy_ethics_packet/PIA.md

 ## 7. Transparency & Choice
 - **Communication Plan:** App and portal disclose what is collected, why, and retention period.
-- **Opt-in / Opt-out:** Patients must consent to mobile app data collection; aggregated analytics opt-out supported for research dashboards.
+- **Opt-in / Opt-out:** Patients must consent to mobile app, wearable, and RPM data collection; aggregated analytics opt-out supported for research dashboards.

 ---